-We expect to be able to retrieve outputs from the majority of publishers by July 2020.
+We expect to be able to start retrieving outputs from the majority of publishers by January 2021.
 From this date, where the REF team has been unable to source the type D and E outputs within three weeks of the HEI listing the output on the submission system, the HEI should upload the output.
-This applies up to October 2020.
-For any type D and E outputs added to the submission during November 2020 that the REF team are unable to source within one working day, the HEI should assume the REF team will not be able to source these outputs and must upload the PDFs themselves.
+This applies up to February 2021.
+For any type D and E outputs added to the submission during March 2021 that the REF team are unable to source within one working day, the HEI should assume the REF team will not be able to source these outputs and must upload the PDFs themselves.

 Depositing physical outputs

 All outputs included in a submission that are not sourced by the REF team or provided electronically to the submission system must be provided as physical outputs for assessment.
 Physical outputs may be submitted in hardcopy form, in digital or other media on CD, DVD or USB, or as a combination of these.

 Outputs deposited in digital or other media on CD, DVD or USB must be in commonly accessible formats.
 HEIs should ensure that digital files and media are free from viruses, worms, trojans and other digital threats.